ietf-wg-asdf/SDF/sdf.md

 : A physical item that is also available for interaction over a network.

 Grouping:
-: An sdfThing or sdfObject (Object), i.e., (directly or indirectly) a combination of Affordances.
+: An sdfThing or sdfObject, i.e., (directly or indirectly) a combination of Affordances.

 sdfThing:
 : A grouping of Groupings as well as potentially Affordance